openvswitch/ovs/Documentation/internals/contributing/coding-style.rst

 Use ``for (;;)`` to write an infinite loop.

-In an if/else construct where one branch is the "normal" or "common" case and the other branch is the "uncommon" or "error" case, put the common case after the "if", not the "else".
+In an ``if/else`` construct where one branch is the "normal" or "common" case and the other branch is the "uncommon" or "error" case, put the common case after the ``if``, not the ``else``.
 This is a form of documentation.
 It also places the most important code in sequential order without forcing the reader to visually skip past less important details.
-(Some compilers also assume that the "if" branch is the more common case, so this can be a real form of optimization as well.)
+(Some compilers also assume that the ``if`` branch is the more common case, so this can be a real form of optimization as well.)

 Return Values
 -------------